evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_2WD/_index.md

 ## Exterior

-The Hyundai Ioniq 5 Long Range 2WD, with dimensions of 4635 mm in length, 1890 mm in width, and 1605 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV You can choose between 6 different paint colors when ordering this model.
+The Hyundai Ioniq 5 Long Range 2WD, with dimensions of 4635 mm in length, 1890 mm in width, and 1605 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV The Hyundai Ioniq 5 Long Range 2WD is available in a total of 6 paint colors, including several striking metallic options.
 Additionally, you can choose between 2 wheels with sizes from 19 to 20 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).